 1) Take responsibility for your life & actions.

+It’s important to know what your values are, for an honest talk.
 Having values and being able to define them makes life easier.
 Value is “a strongly held belief about what is valuable, important, or acceptable”.
 Values are important because they act as guidelines for the events in your life.
 It took a while to find my own values – I am a homebody who values hard work, nurturing, passionate about loving people in my life and making a difference.
-To me, it’s important to encourage people to be their best not just with words and actions but by being transparent about my life and journey.
+To me, it’s important to encourage people to be their best not just with words and actions but by being transparent about my own life and struggles.

 3) Have Goals And Align Them With Your Values

 Do not just sleepwalk through your life but have some goals.
-Set some limits, create some boundaries, etch some lines in the sand and reach those lines to stretch yourself.
+Set some limits, create some boundaries, etch some lines in the sand and reach those lines and stretch yourself.
 Create the structure of routine and discipline.
-And we can only feel productive when we are working towards something!
+Be a better person than you were yesterday.

-While this may sound redundant to mindfulness, it’s not!
-We have wicked ways to convince ourselves of that one more handbag that we have been wanting to buy or eat that extra bite of chocolate.
-But this very self-talk makes us believe things that we either later on feel guilty about or develop a distorted view of how things should be.
-While chocolate and handbag are at the lower pedestal of “important things in life” – what we think of ourselves, what we want other to think of us or how others should be treating us something we must have a firm grip on – to be whole.
+We have wicked ways to convince ourselves of that one more handbag that we have been wanting to buy or that extra bite of chocolate that seems harmless.
+But this very self-talk makes us believe things that we either later of feel guilty about or develop a distorted view of how things should be.
+While chocolate and handbag are in the lower pedestal – what we think of others or what we want other to think of us or how others should be treating us something we must have a firm grip on – to be whole.
 And this is where attention to self-talk comes in.

-Learn to separate lies that the “negative-self” could bring up or anything negative that makes you undermine your own strengths.
-Remember that it’s easy to judge or condemn others but remain honest with your true self by monitoring your negative thoughts – observe and then let them go like fluffy clouds floating away with the wind.
+Learn to separate lies that the “negative-self” could bring up or anything negative that undermines your own strengths.
+Remember that it’s easy to judge or condemn others but remain honest with your true self by monitoring your negative thoughts.

 We all make mistakes and when it comes to the realization – drop the big ego, admit your mistake and learn from it!
-It doesn’t make any difference if we continue to do the same thing that hurts our near and dear ones or even ourselves.
+It doesn’t make any difference if we continue to do the same thing that hurts our near and dear ones.
 And even if you end up doing something you regret, forgive yourself – choose grace over guilt.
 Understand that you are learning and growing and it’s ok to make mistakes.
 Just let it go and start over!